hpi-swa/Squot/src/Squot.package/SquotObjectReplacement.class/README.md

-I signify that an object should be replaced (i. e., become:-ed) by another, without patching going on.
+I signify that an object should be replaced by another, without patching the original object.
 Therefore, I only hold to a shadow or reference of the right object.

 Instance Variables
 	left:		<Object>